daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displays lines that do not contain a pattern
+this script displays all lines of a file